Can you boil bacteria out of soup ?

 Safety Tips for Cooking Soup

-Best Practices for Preparing Soup
+Best Practices for Preparing Broth

 1. Start with Fresh Ingredients: